turingschool/front-end-curriculum/lessons/module-1/event-bubbling-and-delegation.md

 <section class="call-to-action">
 ### Pair Practice

 Modify the code above to log the event itself (as opposed to the `target` property on the event).
-What other properties on the event object look particularly useful?
-What happens when you log `this` in each of the separate elements above?
+What other properties on the event object look particularly useful or interesting?
 </section>

 ## Event Delegation